Skip to content

 III.
 Filing Process

-The Complainant will meet with the Coordinator to discuss the allegation, the resolution process, and options (informal, formal) for proceeding with resolution of the grievance.
+The Complainant will meet with the Director to discuss the allegation, the resolution process, and options (informal, formal) for proceeding with resolution of the grievance.
 The Complainant is not required to follow the informal procedure before filing a formal grievance.
 The Respondent (the individual accused of discrimination) will be notified of the grievance within 10 working days after it is filed.

 IV.
 Confidentiality